What conservative justices said — and didn't say — about Roe at their confirmations

 3. Neil Gorsuch (2017)

-Gorsuch was Trump's first nominee to the Supreme Court, chosen after Trump vowed during his presidential campaign to put "pro-life justices on the court" with the explicit goal of overturning Roe.
+Gorsuch was then-President Donald Trump's first nominee to the Supreme Court, chosen after Trump vowed during his presidential campaign to put "pro-life justices on the court" with the explicit goal of overturning Roe.

-During his confirmation hearing in early 2017, Gorsuch refused to take a position on Roe.
-He told Sen. Lindsay Graham, R-S.C., that he "would have walked out the door" had Trump asked him to overturn Roe.
+During Gorsuch's confirmation hearing in early 2017, he refused to take a position on Roe.
+He told Sen. Lindsey Graham, R-S.C., that he "would have walked out the door" had Trump asked him to overturn Roe.

 Gorsuch took the uncontroversial line that Roe is a precedent.
 Precedent is the "anchor of law," he said.
 "It is the starting place for a judge."